 While you’ve got low self-esteem and believe yourself to be the problem, you don’t see clearly as to how others are mistreating you.
 They actually re-enforce the self-doubt you have about yourself.
 Lowering your self-esteem even more.

-You may not have been aware of this on a consiouse level, you might have had it programmed into your subconscious throughout childhood, from parents, friends and even teachers putting you down, to even understand it within yourself, yet you might have found yourself always attracted to that same type of person, the one with the confidence, those who seem to be able to be themselves, exaggerating grand stories about themselves, as we don’t understand their confidence is arrogance and hiding the shame they carry, that they will one day place into us.
+You may not have been aware of this on a conscious level.
+You might have had it programmed into your subconscious throughout childhood, from parents, friends, and even teachers putting you down, starting to underestimate yourself.
+Yet, you might have found yourself always attracted to that same type of person, the one with the confidence, those who seem to be able to be themselves, exaggerating grand stories about themselves, as we don’t understand their confidence is arrogance and hiding the shame they carry, that they will one day place into us.
 Or you might feel they are attracted to you, narcissists are envious and seek to exploit those around them.

 After you’ve left the narcissist or they left you, your own inner critic then continues to put yourself down.
-It’s mostly unconsciously as you’ve been programmed by others to think this way, so now you need to program yourself to what you want believe and what you deserve to attract the right people.
+It’s mostly your subconscious programming as others have programmed you to think this way, so now you need to program yourself to what you want to believe.

-How to rebuild your self-esteem, its all in rebuilding your inner belief system.
+How to rebuild your self-esteem, is all in rebuilding your inner belief system.

 Examples. ” I’m not good enough.”